Indicator forest and wood

 Comment

-Clear differences in the ratio of wood increment to harvesting can be observed between the various regions of Switzerland.
-For instance, the increment exceeds the harvest in the Pre-Alps, Alps and Southern Alps, whereas the ratio between the two processes is balanced in the Jura.
-In contrast, the increment is lower than the harvest in the Central Plateau.
+Clear differences in the net increment ratio to harvesting can be observed between the various regions of Switzerland.
+For instance, the increment exceeds the harvest in the Alps and Southern Alps, whereas the harvest is higher in the Jura and the Central Plateau.

 International comparison

 To conserve and strengthen the productive functions of forests, the Ministerial Conference for the Protection of Forests in Europe (Forest Europe) postulates that a balance be maintained between the annual net increment and harvesting in forest areas that are available for wood production.
 The comparison of wood increment, harvesting and mortality reflects this postulate.
-With an average of 350 m3/ha, the wood supply in Switzerland is one of the highest in Europe.
+With an average of 347 m3/ha (source: NFI5), the wood supply in Switzerland is one of the highest in Europe.

 Method